 icingacli setup token create

-You’ll see the similar output:
+You’ll see a similar output:

 icingacli setup token create The newly generated setup token is: e00b7kimpoi690722